Wild dogs of Botswana

 A moment of calmness followed, but within 5 minutes the dogs were off again, back on the hunt.
 They had spotted a herd of impala and their tactic was to spread out and slowly surround them, before making a mad dash into the herd.
 Wild dogs have such a high success rate because of their stamina, but as it was getting dark they would need to be able to make a quick kill.
 Moments later, the impala were dashing all over the place as the dogs were running towards the herd.
 We were fortunate enough to be positioned perfectly to see two chases.
 Both times the dogs missed.

 As promptly as all the chaos started, the dogs re-grouped and after their two unsuccessful hunts, they checked that all were accounted for before trotting off into the twilight.
-Whilst the stats were against us twice, with two hunts not ending in a kill, it was still extremely exciting to watch.
+While the stats were against us twice, with two hunts not ending in a kill, it was still extremely exciting to watch.
 The wild dogs never fail to let me down!

 If Anton’s Botswana safari has inspired you to seek out wild dogs as well as the Big 5, check out our Wild Botswana itinerary .